savannahalanis/food-app/README.md

 ### Description:
-Chew-CLA is an inclusive online platform that allows students at UCLA to share their favorite meals from across the various dining options on campus.
-Users are able to post, like, comment, follow other users, and sell/buy dining swipes from campus.
-This website provides food lovers at UCLA to unite and is inclusive in providing users with food restrictions safety.
+Chew-CLA is an inclusive application designed for students at UCLA to share their favorite meals from across the various dining options on campus.
+Users are able to post, like, comment, follow friends, and sell/buy dining swipes from campus.
+This website provides food enthusiasts at UCLA to unite and and prioritizes inclusivity by ensuring a safe space for users with dietary restrictions.
+Chew-CLA is the ultimate hub of activity when it comes to food lovers.

 ### Features:
 1) User accounts able to sign up with their UCLA email and login successfully.
 Users have their own profile with all their information.